deanoko/cse15l-lab-reports/labreport4.md

 1. Log into ieng6

+after type in the ieng6 Id press the '<enter>'

 ![Image](ienglogined.png)

 2. Clone your fork of the repository from your Github account (using the SSH URL).